 The Sheepdog Church Security team includes Researchers, Writers and an Instructional Designer, who spend countless hours developing Safety and Security materials for Houses of Worship.
 All our course materials come from Nationally Recognized resources and Subject Matter Experts.

 Kris Moloney oversees it all, ensuring the materials are Realistic and Relevant for the Church.
-He continues to serve as a Volunteer Safety Director at Friendship Church and he has led this two campus team since 2009.
+He continues to serve as a Volunteer Safety Director and he has led this two campus team since 2009.

-Additionally, he is a Police Officer with over 18 years of experience and a retired Army Captain and Company Commander.
+Additionally, he was a Police Officer for over 18 years.
+He is a retired Army Captain and Company Commander.
 He has certifications in a number of specialties to include Crime Prevention, Security Assessments, and the Crime Free Program.
 He also has a Bachelor’s degree in Ministry and a Master’s degree in Organizational Leadership from Northwestern College in St. Paul, Minnesota.